gwu-cs-sysprog/lectures/08/01_lecture.md

         /lib64/ld-linux-x86-64.so.2 (0x00007fb502cfa000)
 ```

-`ldd` also simply parses through the ELF program, and .
+`ldd` also simply parses through the ELF program, and determines which dynamic libraries are required by the program.
 For now, we'll ignore the `linux-vdso`, but the other two entries are interesting.
 We can see that the C standard library, `libc` is being provided by `/lib/x86_64-linux-gnu/libc.so.6`.
 These are both dynamic libraries, as are most `*.so.?*` and `*.so` files.